 You can wear a perfect fitting dress, lose weight if you are obese and put on a fabulous makeup to impress someone.
 But all your efforts are ruined once you open your mouth for a smile or to talk when you have brown spots on your teeth.
 You may not like to have brown spots on teeth especially when you want to look your best.
 Neglecting oral health is the main reason for brown spots on teeth.
-Besides this brown spots on teeth have several other reasons.
-Just like any other health problem, staining on teeth has to be dealt seriously, ignoring it may cause lot of damage to your teeth.

 Brown Spots on Teeth Causes